leon2968/Leetcode-HarckerRank-Practice/README.md

 08/30/2022 https://leetcode.com/problems/word-search (Solved with DFS, trick is to unvisit necessart cells once a new direction search starts)

 08/30/2022 https://leetcode.com/problems/longest-consecutive-sequence/ (Solved by using hashSet since it has O(1) search time complexity)

+08/31/2022 https://leetcode.com/problems/subsets/ (Solved with a recursion method, similar to backtracking?
+There are multiple solutions, need to review others)